influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 Environment variable: `INFLUXDB_GRAPHITE_CONSISTENCY_LEVEL`

-*The next three options control how batching works.
+*The next three settings control how batching works.
 You should have this enabled otherwise you could get dropped metrics or poor performance.
 Batching will buffer points in memory if you have many coming in.*